What to Expect on a Big Island ATV Tour at Aloha Adventure Farm

 Big Island ATV Tour

-For the Big Island ATV tours, you’ll ride an ATV that has switches on the handlebars.
-These are a bit different than the ones that feel a bit more like a motorcycle.
-I’m mentioning it in case you are experienced and that makes a difference to you.
+For the Big Island ATV tours, you’ll ride an ATV with switches on the handlebars.
+These are a bit different than the ones that feel more like motorcycles.
+I’m mentioning it in case you are experienced, and that makes a difference to you.

 Image of a bunch of red and yellow ATVs lined up in the jungle.